leia404/fine-tuning-whisper-test/README.md

-# fine-tuning-whisper-NO
+# Fine-tuning Whisper model for Norwegian

-fine-tuning whisper model for Norwegian
+The "small" whisper model (244M parameters) is fine-tuned for Norwegian.